Richard

 that, in turn, is connected to turn also a power generation

-sail receptor 10, can be connected to turn a number of power
+wind sail receptor 10, can be connected to turn a number of

-generation devices, for the purpose of this disclosure, FIGS. 6
+power generation devices, for the purpose of this disclosure,

-and 7 show an electrical generator 45 mounted to ends 46a of
+FIGS. 6 and 7 show an electrical generator 45 mounted to ends

-struts 46 that, in turn, are secured to the rear surfaces of
+46a of struts 46 that, in turn, are secured to the rear surfaces

 receptor 10, and ahead of the rudder 41.
 So arranged, the

-wind sail receptor 10 axle 20.
-That rotor is turned in an armature
+the wind sail receptor 10 axle 20.
+That rotor is turned in an

-winding or stator creating electrical current that is transferred
+armature winding or stator creating electrical current that is

-through wires 45a to transfer a flow of electricity from the
+transferred through wires 45a to transfer a flow of electricity

-generator 45 to an electrical energy-operated device, not shown,
+from the generator 45 to an electrical energy-operated device,

-to batteries, not shown, or into a power grid, not shown.
-While an
+not shown, to batteries, not shown, or into a power grid, not

 [0033] Where the wind sail receptor 10 preferably includes the

-together, it should be understood that a single wind sail receptor
+connected together, it should be understood that a single wind

-section 11 can be utilized to produce wind power, within the scope
+sail receptor section 11 can be utilized to produce wind power,

 [0034] A preferred embodiment of the wind sail receptor of the

-apparent to one knowledgeable or skilled in the art that the above
+be apparent to one knowledgeable or skilled in the art that the

-without departing from the general scope of this invention.
-Which
+modifications without departing from the general scope of this

-invention is therefore intended to include all such modifications
+invention.
+Which invention is therefore intended to include all

 alterations in so far as they come within the scope of the